Donora in Washington County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
 40° 10.083′ N, 79° 51.725′ W. Marker is in Donora, Pennsylvania, in Washington County.
 Marker is at the intersection of McKean Avenue (Pennsylvania Route 837) and Chestnut Street, on the right when traveling south on McKean Avenue.
 Located next to this marker is Victims of the 1948 Donora Smog plaque.
 Touch for map.
 Marker is in this post office area: Donora PA 15033, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The 1948 Donora Smog (approx. 0.7 miles away); Rabe Manor (approx. one mile away); Christian B. Anfinsen Horseshoe Baptist Cemetery (approx. 2.7 miles away); John K. Tener (approx. 2.8 miles away); Colonel Edward Cook (approx. 2.9 miles away); Whiskey Point (approx. 3.9 miles away); One Extraordinary Street (approx. 3.9 miles away).
+The 1948 Donora Smog (approx. 0.7 Rabe Manor (approx. one mile away); Christian B. Anfinsen (approx. 1.2 miles away); Horseshoe Baptist Cemetery (approx. 2.7 miles away); John K. Tener (approx. 2.8 miles away); Colonel Edward Cook (approx. 2.9 miles away); Whiskey Point (approx. 3.9 miles away); One Extraordinary Street (approx. 3.9 miles away).
 Touch for a list and map of all markers in Donora.

 Regarding Cement City.
 Ard Hesselink, Bellingwolde, the Netherlands provided the construction photos via his flickr website, from his cousin Gijsbert Hesselink, Alkmaar (The Netherlands)